stbischof/stbischof-native.test.bundle/readme.md

 this is the target where the native launcher should deploy the bundles

-Run via Maven works(revolving error could be ignored for the moment) `mvn bnd-run:run`
+Run via Maven works
+`mvn bnd-run:run`

-IDS support is missing
+IDE support is missing